bugl

 DFS Cycle Detection for Undirected Graphs

-To detect cycles in an undirected Graph using Depth First Search (DFS), we use a code very similar to the DFS traversal code on the previous page, with just a few changes.
+To detect cycles in an undirected Graph using Depth First Search (DFS), we use a code very similar to the DFS traversal code on the earlier lesson, with just a few changes.

 The DFS traversal starts in vertex A because that is the first vertex in the adjacency matrix.
 Then, for every new vertex visited, the traversal method is called recursively on all adjacent vertices that have not been visited yet.
 The cycle is detected when vertex F is visited, and it is discovered that the adjacent vertex C has already been visited.